How ML and AI Are Shaping Cybersecurity?

 If you’re worried about hacks and security incidents at your company, your top concern shouldn’t necessarily be the ever-growing sophistication of hacking technology.
-You might be surprised to learn that hackers aren’t the sole reason for security breaches.
+You might be surprised to learn that hackers aren’t the sole reason for cybersecurity breaches.
 Instead, the people behind your computers may be a real threat to your business.

 According to the 2016 Data Incident Response Report, human error is still to blame for most security breaches.
 An employee who doesn’t detect a phishing email as containing malware may inadvertently download a virus to their computer and expose their machine or the network to ransomware.
-Employees may also use the same easy-to-guess password for all of their systems, use public WiFi to read sensitive documents or fail to update their computer’s software systems even when prompted.
+Employees may also use the same easy-to-guess password for all of their systems, use public WiFi to read sensitive documents, or fail to update their computer’s software systems even when prompted.
 While that’s never good news, it does mean that relying on machine learning and artificial intelligence (AI) as a means to help eliminate human error is well within reach.

 Combining the two technologies can also help you rapidly detect, resolve, and prevent security threats before they spiral out of control and negatively impact your business.
-Machine learning and artificial intelligence can also help enhance the duties of cybersecurity experts and give them the resources they need to excel in their role.
+Machine learning and artificial intelligence can also help enhance the duties of cybersecurity experts and give them the resources they need to excel in their roles.

 Here’s a look at how machine learning and artificial intelligence are shaping the future of cybersecurity.

 As cyberattacks become more sophisticated, cybersecurity teams are tasked with adapting their technology to find new anomalies.
 It may sound simple in theory, but that also means cybersecurity experts would have to stay ahead of the hacking trends at every moment.
 And because hackers don’t work off of a universal malware script and are always experimenting, it’s nearly impossible to learn and look for every type of anomaly.